CodeYourFuture/curriculum/content/induction/blocks/next-steps/index.md

 1. Check you can find the classroom planning board for your region ( if one exists )
 2. Check you can find the day-plan for the next week/module
+3. Follow through the instructions on the Priority 🔑 issues for this week ( both Tech Ed and PD )